INDEPENDENT MOLD ASSESSMENT · TDLR ACO1245

 Why "Free" Mold Inspections Often Cost You More

 Across Houston, plenty of remediation companies advertise “free mold inspections.”
 On paper, that sounds like a homeowner-friendly offer.
 In practice, it almost always means the inspection is being done by the same company that wants to be paid to remove the mold.
+The inspection is the lead, the remediation is the sale.

 That creates a structural conflict of interest.
 If finding mold leads to a $5,000 remediation contract, the inspector has an incentive to find mold, even when the situation could be resolved with simpler moisture control.
 It is also why Texas separates the two roles under law in the first place.